thibaultcha/ECE_hadoop_mahout/README.md

 ## website-implementation

 Crawl data from websites, run a map job on it to extract content from HTML through Jsoup and Lucene.
-Then train and test with mahout.
+Then train and classify with mahout.

 ### Make it run